-BLAISE m French
+Blaise m French

 From the Roman name Blasius

-which meant "lisping" from Latin blaesus
+, which was derived from Latin blaesus

 .
 A famous bearer was the French mathematician and philosopher Blaise Pascal (1623-1662).

-CARL m German, Swedish, Norwegian, Danish, English
+Carl m German, Swedish, Norwegian, Danish, English

-German form of CHARLES
+German form of Charles

 .
 Two noteworthy bearers of the name were the German mathematician Carl Gauss (1777-1855), who made contributions to number theory and algebra as well as physics and astronomy, and the Swiss psychologist Carl Jung (1875-1961), who founded analytical psychology.
 It was imported to America in the 19th century by German immigrants.

-DANIEL m English, Hebrew, French, German, Swedish, Norwegian, Danish, Polish, Czech, Slovak, Spanish, Portuguese, Romanian, Slovene, Bulgarian, Macedonian, Croatian, Armenian, Georgian, Biblical, Biblical Greek
+Daniel m English, Hebrew, French, German, Swedish, Norwegian, Danish, Polish, Czech, Slovak, Spanish, Portuguese, Catalan, Romanian, Slovene, Bulgarian, Macedonian, Croatian, Finnish, Estonian, Armenian, Georgian, Biblical, Biblical Greek

 From the Hebrew name דָּנִיֵּאל (Daniyyel)